ShaAnder/unmapped/README.md

 **Core Framework**

 - React 19 with TypeScript for bulletproof component architecture
-- Vite for lightning-fast development and optimized builds
-- CSS Modules for scoped, maintainable styling
+- Vite for lightning-fast development and optimized builds – SCSS Modules for scoped, maintainable styling

 **Why These Choices?**

-- TypeScript because life's too short for runtime type errors
-- CSS Modules because global CSS is like hiking without a map (chaotic)
+- TypeScript because life's too short for runtime type errors – SCSS Modules because global CSS is like hiking without a map (chaotic)
 - Vite because waiting for builds is like watching paint dry on a rainy camping trip